-27. Aronga ā-rohe o Kāpiti Kāpiti Coast Regional Focus
+Aronga ā-rohe o Kāpiti Kāpiti Coast Regional Focus

 The Kāpiti Coast District stretches from Ōtaki in the north to Paekākāriki in the south.
-Kāpiti Coast covers 731.52 km.
+Kāpiti Coast covers 731.52 km2 (282.44 sq. mi).
 The majority of this is rural land (89.5%) which covers both coastal and agricultural areas with the eastern part of the district being in the Tararua Forest Park, which includes the Tararua Range.
 The urban areas are coastal communities, with Paraparaumu being the biggest community in the district.